guide

 4 ways to improve the efficiency of your boiler

-Whether you’re upgrading to a new model, or just want to improve the efficiency of your current boiler, there are lots of ways to boost the energy-efficiency of your heating system.
+You might be upgrading to a new boiler, or just want to improve the one you’ve got.
+Either way, there are lots of ways to boost the energy efficiency of your heating system.

 These 4 tips are easy fixes for anyone who wants to cut their energy bills, and their carbon footprint, too.